archf/ansible-accounts/docs/usage.md

   * default keys are deployed as <user>.<domain> and <user>.<domain>.pub on workstations
   * public keys will be deployed exclusively on target where ansible_fqdn == <user>.<domain>
   * ssh keys can be rotated, this behavior is disabled by default
-  * keypairs are created on workstations at user account creations
+  * keypairs are created on specified hosts at user account creations
   * all public keys of configured keypairs are fetched back to usergroup keyring
   * private keys are never fetched to the usergroup keyring
   * other keys can be requested to be generated at user account creation